PedroKlein/parallel-and-distributed/mpi/README.md

 ## 6. How to Run

-The `Makefile` also provides several targets to easily run the application in different modes.
+The `Makefile` also provides several targets to easily run the application in different modes, including inside Docker Compose for local multi-node testing.

-### Single Run
+### Single Run (Native)

 To execute a single instance of the program for a quick test.
 You can override the default parameters (`NP`, `N`, `COMM_TYPE`) directly from the command line.